masaiful/11/media/2021/homefront.md

 >
 > -- [Source](https://minhavidacultural.blogspot.com/2014/02/jason-statham-accent.html)

-Kate Bosworth was _excellent_ and looked like she subsisted purely on the aura of vegetables a few months before playing her role.
+Kate Bosworth was _excellent_ and looked like she subsisted purely off the aura of vegetables a few months before playing her role.